z900collector/S16-TTL-CPU/README.md

 The following topics are where performance can be improved allowing multiple tasks to be performed within the same clock cycles and reducing bottlenecks in the overall design:

 ## R-BUS
-Rather than a single bus for register access, I am aiming to provide two (or more) data buses, this will give all register's access to a separate register bus called "R-Bus" for register-to-register moves.
+Rather than a single bus for register access, I am aiming to provide two data buses, the conventional D-Bus and a separate register bus called "R-Bus" for register-to-register moves.
+This also includes moving data to and from the Stack Pointer Register and Program Counter Register.

-For arithmetic ALU operations, I can either dedicate a register as the ALU results register (maybe R7) or implement an "A-Bus" for ALU results moves on its own bus, the downside is more latches, buffers and signal lines.
-That idea is still being worked out.
-But using the A-Bus and R-Bus as inputs to the ALU and the R7 as the results register looks very do-able on paper.
-Using the normal Data Bus and the R-Bus is also do-able.
+The Register will also include an Increment/Decrement capability to increase the speed of loop counting and Rotate/Shift Operations.
+Since logic gates are relatively cheap, adding bitwise logical operations such as AND, OR, XOR etc will also enhance each register.

-August 2025 - Decided to ditch the A-Bus for the time being.
+For arithmetic ALU operations like ADD, SUB, DIV and MUL, I can dedicate a register as the ALU results register (maybe R7) and use the D-Bus and R-Bus as inputs to the Arithmetic ALU like other designs.

-Current design Idea
+Current design Idea as of September 2025.
+I still need to drop this onto a bread board and complete the register control logic.
 ![S16-TTL-CPU](TTL-CPU-2025-09-05.jpg?raw=true)

 ## Instruction Groups